mec07/dotfiles/README.md

 :PluginInstall
 ```
 It should open a panel and start downloading the plugins.
-Then you need to install YouCompleteMe:
+Then you need to install YouCompleteMe (although to be honest I no longer use YouCompleteMe):
 ```
 cd ~/.vim/bundle/YouCompleteMe
 ./install.py --clang-completer